Ecwid/ecwid-api-docs/includes/_webhooks.md

 </aside>

 <aside class="notice">
-Don’t use webhooks themselves as actionable items – please see the <a href="#processing-webhooks">Processing Webhooks</a> notes below for details on working with webhooks.
+Don’t use webhooks themselves as actionable items – please see the <a href="https://developers.ecwid.com/api-documentation/webhook-structure#processing-webhooks">Processing Webhooks</a> notes below for details on working with webhooks.
 </aside>

 The `eventType` field is also duplicated in the request GET parameters.
 This allows you to filter our the webhooks you don't want to handle.
 For example, if you only need to listen to order updates, you can just reply `200 OK` to every request containing products updates, e.g.  `https://www.myapp.com/callback?eventType=product.updated`, and avoid further processing.